Changissnz/goals/README.md

 the forefront.
 Where are they?
 Sipping fine wine and making
 love to each other while everyone else is to labor away?

 The old ones are becoming unfit, are they not?
-But some of the newer ones have just as much issues, probably passed down from the old ones.
+But some of
+the newer ones have just as many issues, probably passed
+down from the old ones.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------